 The Medical Technology Regulatory Affairs is a Higher Diploma award which will upskill & train new regulatory professionals to help with implementation of these directives.

-These Irish Medtech Association programmes are supported by Springboard+, co-funded by the Irish government and the European Social Fund (ESF) as part of the ESF programme for employability, inclusion and learning 2014-2020.
+These Irish Medtech Association programmes are supported by Springboard+, and co-funded by the Government of Ireland and the European Union.

 All programmes support existing employees, as well as eligible unemployed persons, to reskill or upskill to gain entry to fill quality and regulatory roles.